grei-ufc/pade/docs/user/behaviours/behaviours.md

 	tic = TicTacAgent('tictac')
 	start_loop([tic])
 ```
 There is not much difference between this code and the codes shown above, except that the `CyclicBehaviour` will execute indefinitely.
 Moreover, is common to use **blocking** and **waiting** methods with cyclic behaviours, like the `BaseBehaviour.wait(float)` method.
-This method will stop the behaviour until the `timeout` argument passed to it ends.
+This method will stop the behaviour until the time argument passed to it in `timeout` ends.
 It is useful, in our example, to make `TicTacAgent` shows messages within a limit of time (one second, like a clock).

 ### TickerBehaviour class
-This is the another class that implements infinite behaviours.
+This is the other class that implements infinite behaviours.
 Like `WakeUpBehaviour`, objects from this class will wait a timeout before execute its actions.
 The difference between the classes is that the `TickerBehaviour` will execute indefinitely.
 It is important to highlight that the method that implements actions on this class is the `on_tick()` method, rather `action()`.

 We will remake the clock example, now using the `TickerBehaviour` class.
-The code follows bellow.
+The code follows below.

 ``` python
 from pade.behaviours.types import TickerBehaviour